oryxlabs/PolarDNS/CONTRIBUTING.md

 This has specific implications for debugging the PolarDNS server, which we'll cover later.

-:exclamation: Ensure you do NOT make changes to the `polardns_real.py` file, as your changes might be overwritten :exclamation:
+:exclamation: Ensure you do NOT make changes directly to the `polardns_real.py` file, as your changes might be overwritten :exclamation:

 Now let's see where we can add our code.

 ### <a name="where-to-add-the-code"></a>Where to add the code

-When adding new features to PolarDNS, it is generally recommended to work directly within the `polardns.py` file and implement the new feature there, rather than adding it to a `.toml` file right away.
+When adding new features to PolarDNS, it is generally recommended to work directly within the `polardns/core.py` file and implement the new feature there, rather than adding it to a `.toml` file right away.

 This is because editing a `.py` file is much more convenient.
 It provides the advantages of syntax highlighting, code autocompletion, and all the other benefits of modern code editors like PyCharm and others.